Thinking about thinking

 Maybe the most useful thing I could do would be to write a book about how to think?
 I began.
 My jokey placeholder title was “How To Think Real Good.”2 I had a lot of ideas and some sketchy notes, but wound up abandoning the project.

-“How To Think Real Good” was interestingly parallel to LessWrong.
+This post was prompted by discussions about Bayesianism and the LessWrong rationalist community.
 “How To Do AI,” like LW, was a broad collaboration.
 “How To Think Real Good” would probably also have become a community effort.
-All three projects are about how to think, with an emphasis on technical methods.
+All three projects were about how to think, with an emphasis on technical methods.

 My fascination and frustration with LW comes from my long-standing interest in the same general project, plus liking much of what LW does, plus disliking some of it, plus the sense that LW simply overlooks most of what goes into effective, accurate thinking.
 LW suggests (sometimes, not always) that Bayesian probability is the main tool for effective, accurate thinking.
 I think it is only a small part of what you need.